robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We used a temporal multilayer network to assess the seasonality of caribou sociality.
-Multilayer networks consisted of the social associations between 21 individuals across 20 ordinal sample periods of 35-36 <!--QW: why 35-36 and not just 35 or 36?--> days taken from the entire study period.
+Multilayer networks consisted of the social associations between 21 individuals across 20 ordinal sample periods from the entire study period.
 Social associations were defined by spatiotemporal overlap of individuals within 5 minutes and 50 m.
 For each time window, we calculated individual graph strength within each time window, and edge overlap and multidegree across time windows.

 #### Number of observations